-To better reflect the character of the 12th-15th centuries, Age of Chivalry: Hegemony replaces or significantly alters each of the civilizations in the original game, adding many new units and technologies, allowing the player to control Central and Western European states.
+Concentrating on the late medieval period, Age of Chivalry: Hegemony replaces or significantly alters each of the civilizations in the original game, while adding a number of new ones, allowing the player to control Central and Western European states.
+Many new units and technologies have been added and gameplay dynamics have been changed considerably in this complete overhaul of Age of Empires II.

 Age of Chivalry: Hegemony will soon see an entirely updated new release, featuring four new countries and many new units, graphics and features.
 This article covers one of the new countries: the prince-bishopric of Liège.